Great Tibet Tour Logo GREAT TIBET TOUR ®

 Dining Car in Tibet Train

-A general cookhouse next to the first-class soft-berth sleeper is equipped with each Tibet train.
-The dining car in Tibet train provides three meals a day for passengers on board.
-Besides the kitchen, there is tables and seat available in the dining area for you to enjoy the food as well as the view along the Qinghai-Tibet Railway.
-During non-meal service time, you will be required to buy at least one beverage to sit in the dining car of Tibet train.
-Meals provided on the train are usually about twice the price than anywhere else in China, and not as nice.
+A general cookhouse next to the soft sleeper is equipped with each Tibet train.
+The dining car in the Tibet train provides three meals a day for passengers on board.
+Besides the kitchen, there are tables and seats available in the dining area for you to enjoy the food as well as the view along the Qinghai-Tibet Railway.
+During non-meal service time, you will be required to buy at least one beverage to sit in the dining car of the Tibet train.
+Meals provided on the train are usually about twice the price than anywhere else in China.

-For breakfast, passengers will be served with porridge, pickles, eggs, bread, and milk, which is about CNY 20 or so.
-Those who are in favor of noodles could choose from Snow Vegetable Noodle, Beef Noodle, and Steak Noodle.etc.
+For breakfast, passengers will be served with porridge, pickles, eggs, bread, and milk, which is about CNY 20 (USD 2.7) or so.
+Those who are in favor of noodles could choose from Pickled Cabbage Noodles, Beef Noodles, Tibetan Noodles, etc.

-For lunch and dinner, Tibetan style dishes are the most popular with passengers on the Tibet train.
-Among all train meals, there are 55 cold dishes, 8 Tibetan dishes, 32 ordinary dishes and 8 soup dishes.
-Usually abt CNY 30 or so per dish.
-Also, there is a meal cart pushed throughout the train by attendants during mealtime, selling Chinese-style bento for about CNY 20.
+For lunch and dinner, Tibetan-style dishes are the most popular with passengers on the Tibet train.
+Among all the train meals, there are 55 cold dishes, 8 Tibetan dishes, 32 ordinary dishes, and 8 soup dishes.
+Usually about CNY 30 (USD 4.2) or so per dish.
+Also, there is a meal cart pushed throughout the train by attendants during mealtime, selling Chinese-style bento for about CNY 40 (USD 5.5).

 Air-conditioning System in Tibet Train

-All the Tibet trains are air-conditioned and pressurized, for the Tibet trains pass through the mountain areas of high altitude.
-The Air-conditioning System in the Tibet trains can keep the temperature on the train at a comfortable level so that passengers can enjoy the breathtaking scenery along the world's highest railway in a cozy environment.
-Of course, the other facilities, such as the Oxygen supply system and the pressurizer also contribute to this comfortable environment.
+All Tibet trains are air-conditioned and pressurized as they travel through high-altitude mountain regions.
+The air conditioning system in the Tibet trains can keep the temperature on the train at a comfortable level so that passengers can enjoy the breathtaking scenery along the world's highest railway in a cozy environment.
+Of course, the other facilities, such as the oxygen supply system and the pressurize, also contribute to this comfortable environment.

 Medical Service in Tibet Train

 Tibet Trains provide passengers with temporary medical services.
 Professional doctors and trained nurses are also available on Tibet trains.
-Passengers can get timely but limited first aid in a Tibet train.
+Passengers can get timely but limited first aid on a Tibet train.

-If you suffer from high altitude sickness, you can ask the train attendant for help.
-The trained attendant will help you connect the oxygen tube to the oxygen outlet for you to inhale oxygen.
+If you suffer from high-altitude sickness, you can ask the train attendant for help.
+The trained conductors will help you connect the oxygen tube to the oxygen outlet so you can inhale oxygen.

-At the time of writing, two oxygen supply systems have been used on Tibet trains: diffusion oxygen and pipe oxygen.
-One is used for increasing the oxygen content inside the train when the train to Lhasa is driven into the plateau zone.
+At present, two oxygen supply systems are used on Tibet trains: diffusion oxygen and pipe oxygen.
+One is used to increase the oxygen content inside the train when the train to Lhasa is driven into the plateau zone.
 The other is directly used by passengers through the independent port.
-There are oxygen supply tubes and mask on each cabin for an emergency.
+There are oxygen supply tubes and oxygen masks in each cabin for an emergency.

-When Tibet Train heads its way up to Qinghai-Tibet Plateau Zone, Oxygen begins to emit to the whole cabin by temperature and air pressure controlling system, it mostly releases the difficulty of traveling at such a high altitude, like a headache, out of breath inside Oxygen filled cabins.
-The altitude, temperature, driving speed are shown in each cabin as well.
+When the Tibet Train heads its way up to Qinghai-Tibet Plateau Zone, Oxygen begins to emit to the whole cabin by temperature and air pressure controlling system; it mostly releases the symptoms of traveling at such a high altitude, like a headache, out of breath, insomnia, etc.

 Oxygen tubes can reach every berth of the Tibet Train.